Rasbandit/Git-Good-Guide/README.md

 ### Step 2: Pull From master

 In Git when we move code around, like uploading or downloading we call it Pushing or Pulling.
-Both tasks acomplish basically the same thing, but the difference is the direction of the data flow.
+Both tasks accomplish basically the same thing, but the difference is the direction of the data flow.
 Here we will be doing a Pull from the master.
 This command will Pull the code from GitHub and update your local Master version to be identical.

 **Never write code while on the master branch or push to the master branch**